CarnoZhao/GAIIC-Track1/README.md

 1. Run `data.ipynb` cell by cell, and make sure you specify `"preliminary_test(A or B).txt"` correctly for test set of different rounds.

-2. Write your own config in `config.yaml`
+2. Write your own configs in `config.yaml`:

+    - **NOTE**

+    - The augmentation functions (`./src/dataset.py: JointDataset.aug(...)`) are not shown in codes, but replaced by place holders in comments.

+    - Normal augmentations like replacing, removing, and shuffling can get a comparable score.

+    - Multiple models ensemble is the key to get a better score.

+    - Hyperarameters in `config.yaml` is the same as my final solution, except those augmentation args.

 3. Run `python Solver.py --config config.yaml` to train models

+    - GPU ids are specified at the first line of `Solver.py`, and multi-GPU training is supported (e.g. `gpus = "0,1"`)

-4. Set model paths in `Inferencer.py`, and specify test set path in `./src/dataset.py`, and run `python Inferencer.py` to inference on test set.
+4. Run `python Inferencer.py` to inference on test set.
+Before that, you should:

+    - Set model checkpoints paths in `Inferencer.py`. `group_id` isn't necessary

+    - Specify test set path of `X_test = np.load("./data/test(A or B).npy")` and `df_test = pd.read_csv("./data/test(A or B)_text.csv")` in `./src/dataset.py`